 Laud, G, Oh, K. Stomatitis and Pancytopenia.
 38th Annual Meeting of the Society of General Internal Medicine, Toronto, Canada, April 2015.

-As of November 13, 2019, Dr. Laud reported no relationships with healthcare industry.
+As of March 23, 2023, Dr. Laud reported no relationships with the healthcare industry.